 Elite athletes posting live exercise workouts on social media.

-Free parking for NHS staff at hospitals.
+Free parking for NHS staff and visitors at hospitals.

 Children painting rainbow pictures and displaying them in windows.